suprugafad/shop_solvd/README.md

 ### Description
 This project is a clothing shop.
 There are two roles of users: admin and customers.
 Customers can choose clothes by size.
-This application has the ability to add, update, delete and get information about the user, product and order.
+This application has the ability to add, update, delete and get information about the user, product, cart and order.
 _____
 ### Technical requirements
 - Task will be implemented on Javascript